 Kirsten Lipsky, ENGR ’22

-A student of environmental engineering and creative writing from Broomall, Pa., Lipsky is actively engaged in efforts to fight sexual assault on campuses and beyond and was recently named to the Chancellor’s Advisory Council on the Prevention of Sexual Misconduct.
+A student of environmental engineering and creative writing from Broomall, Pennsylvania, Lipsky is actively engaged in efforts to fight sexual assault on campuses and beyond and was recently named to the Chancellor’s Advisory Council on the Prevention of Sexual Misconduct.

 Inspiration: Her parents, both entrepreneurs, told her to follow her passion, which helped her find confidence and her voice.